design-hub-arc/ARCDHWebAutomator/README.md

 There are a handful of different ways you can run the program, but the most convenient way is by double-clicking the batch file the program created when you ran the Launcher.jar file.

-If you accidently delete the batch file, you can run the Launcher.jar file under the WebAutomator's bin folder (see 'where does the program install itself to?')
+If you accidently delete the batch file, you can run the Launcher.jar file under the WebAutomator's bin folder, and it will recreate the batch file for you.
+(see 'where does the program install itself to?')

 ### Troubleshooting